top of page

 Before installing anything permanent like patios or planting trees, we set proper elevation and plan drainage.
 That starts with walking the property and understanding the full water picture.
 Roof runoff from gutters, uphill neighbor drainage, natural flow from higher ground, and street runoff during storms all affect how a property behaves.

 Next, we determine where that water needs to go.
 In most cases, it should move away from the house and hardscaping toward street drains or lower areas of the property.
 Some sites require catch basins and piping.
-Others can be corrected through regrading so water flows naturally in the right direction.
+Others can be corrected through regrading, so water flows naturally in the right direction.

 Proper slope is critical.
 Properties should slope away from buildings at a minimum of 2% grade, about two inches of drop per ten feet.
 Less than that leads to standing water.
 Too steep causes erosion.
 We measure existing elevations, calculate cut and fill, and establish grades that protect structures while keeping the landscape stable.